Line Drawing Guided Progressive Inpainting of Mural Damage: Experiments and Results

 \subsection{Comparisons with State-Of-The-Art Methods}

-In this subsection, qualitative and quantitative comparison is conducted between three state-of-art methods\cite{2019FreeForm,2019EdgeConnect,li2020recurrent} with ours.
-In qualitative experiment, we analyze the advantages and disadvantages of each method.
-In quantitative experiment, we measure the results under several different metrics.
-Then, user study is conducted to prove our analysis of the experimental results.
-At last, we perform ablation experiment to verify the effectiveness of our network module design.
-All experiments are performed on our mural dataset.
+In this subsection, we compare the proposed method with five advanced methods, including Deepfillv2~\cite{2019FreeForm}, StructureFlow~\cite{ren2019structureflow}, ICT~\cite{wan2021ict}, EdgeConnect~\cite{2019EdgeConnect}, and RFR~\cite{li2020recurrent}.
+In qualitative experiments, we analyze the advantages and disadvantages of each method.
+In quantitative experiments, we measure the results under several different metrics.
+Then, user study is conducted to compare the performance in another aspect.
+At last, ablation experiments are used to justify the effectiveness of designed modules.

-We compare our method with three state-of-art methods, including DeepFillv2\cite{2019FreeForm}, EdgeConnect\cite{2019EdgeConnect} and RFR\cite{li2020recurrent}.
-For fairness, we trained these models on our mural dataset.
-DeepFillv2 and EdgeConnect are trained with edges, while RFR is not able to be trained with edges due to its inpainting mechanism.
-These contrasted methods have the same characteristics as our methods in several different aspects.
-In Table~\ref{character} we compared them based on three dimensions: is or not a two-stage network, structure-guided, and have or not attention mechanism.
-All of these methods are trained with our dataset.
-We conducted qualitative analysis and quantitative analysis respectively to demonstrate the superiority of our method.
+DeepFillv2, Structure Flow, ICT, and EdgeConnect are trained with edges.
+RFR is not able to be trained with edges due to its inpainting mechanism.
+All of these methods are trained with the DhMurals1714 dataset.
+We conduct qualitative analysis and quantitative analysis respectively to demonstrate the superiority of our method.

 {\bf Qualitative Comparison.} Figure~\ref{fig:contrast} shows the comparison of our method and three state-of-the-art methods.
-We observe that EdgeConnect generates well-structured results owning to the involvement of line drawings, but shows severe color inconsistency between the hole and the background.
+We observe that, EdgeConnect generates well-structured results owning to the involvement of line drawings, but shows severe color inconsistency between the hole and the background.
 RFR tends to produce checkerboard artifacts, and the structure can not be restored without the joint of line drawings.
 DeepFillv2 can restore relatively high-quality images with bright colors and clear textures, but it lacks the comprehensive consideration of overall colors.
 In comparison, our method achieves complete structure, clear detail and overall consistent colors.